 Black Sheep Contemporary Ensemble is an innovative new music group based out of Boston.
 Focused on collaboration, the ensemble works to redefine the boundaries between different artistic disciplines while engaging all types of audiences.

 By performing pieces by living composers, Black Sheep aims to give repeat performances to already written works, as well as commissioning new ones.
-The ensemble has hosted Calls for Submissions, accepting new or previously premiered works by composers worldwide.
-The cost to apply for these calls has always been kept at a minimum, making them accessible to as many composers as possible with compensation given for selected pieces.
+The ensemble maintains a Scores Database, accepting new or previously premiered works by composers worldwide.
+There is no cost to submit works, making it accessible to as many composers as possible with compensation given for selected pieces.
 With an unusual instrumentation, the group helps to commission pieces for instruments that are normally underrepresented in the Western chamber music world.

 Engaging and educating the community about new music is one of Black Sheep’s main aspirations.
+BSCE has held several Community Outreach events, aimed at teaching children about graphic scores and improvisation.
 The ensemble’s weekly Black Sheep Live events hosted on Facebook explore and discuss works by different living composers.
 With no admission charged and a global reach, these events have been viewed by audiences who often find traditional concerts and lectures cost prohibitive or do not live in a metropolitan area.

 Nicole DeMaio, Executive & Artistic Director Bradley Frizzell, Community Outreach Coordinator Emma Staudacher, Operations Assistant